 Mangrove dieback; Gulf of Carpentaria; Climate; Sea level; Indigenous rangers; Coastal monitoring.

-This project is jointly funded through JCU and the Australian Government’s National Environmental Science Programme.
+This project is jointly funded through JCU and the Australian Government’s National Environmental Science Program.